ashishrana160796/Concise-Interview-Prep/Operating-Systems/README.md

   * No preemption : Preempted resources are added to list of available one.
   * Circular wait : each process must request resources in an increasing order.
 * Safe state system is when processes request sequence of resources are allocated w/o deadlock happening.
+* Resource Allocation graph to wait-for graph conversion study is a must.
 ---

 ### Process Synchronization